MrWillCom/awesome/README.md

 ## TypeScript

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the one and only agent harness for complex codebases; the pickaxe for complex software engineering
+*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the one and only agent harness for complex codebases. the pickaxe for complex software engineering.
+For your Codex, for your OpenCode

 *   [maria-rcks/clawd.rip](https://github.com/maria-rcks/clawd.rip) - Everything that *went* wrong with Claude.

 *   [huozhi/vaso](https://github.com/huozhi/vaso) - Liquid Glass effect for React

-*   [multica-ai/multica](https://github.com/multica-ai/multica) - The open-source managed agents platform.
-Turn coding agents into real teammates — assign tasks, track progress, compound skills.

 *   [zce/velite](https://github.com/zce/velite) - Turns Markdown / MDX, YAML, JSON, or others into app's data layer with Zod schema.